Agoric/documentation/main/glossary/README.md

 `AmountMath` has a single set of polymorphic methods that deal with two different asset kinds:
 - `AssetKind.NAT`: Used with [fungible](#fungible) assets.
 Each amount value is a natural number (non-negative integer).
 This is the default `AssetKind`.
 - `AssetKind.SET`: Used with [non-fungible](#non-fungible) assets.
-Each amount value is an array of comparable values (strings, numbers, objects, etc.).
+Each amount value is an array of [comparable](#comparable) values (strings, numbers, objects, etc.).
-  Values should never include promises (they aren't comparable), or data that should not be shared freely such as payments and purses.
+  Values cannot include promises (they aren't comparable), and should not include privileged objects such as payments and purses.

 For more information, see the [ERTP Guide's AmountMath section](/ertp/guide/amount-math.md) and the [ERTP API's AmountMath section](/ertp/api/amount-math.md).